MicrochipTech/EA16Z43A/README.md

-# EA16Z43A - SAMA7G54 SOM EA Bundle
+# SAMA7G54 System-On-Modules Series
-Early Access repository for the SAMA7G54 System-On-Module products
+## Early Access Repository

 The EA16Z43A is a bundle of 3 pre-production Microchip SAMA7G54 System-On-Module products.
 These are small single-sided MPU SOMs based on a System-In-Package (SIP) Arm® Cortex®-A7 CPU-based embedded microprocessor with 2-Gbit DDR3L SDRAM integrated running up to 1 GHz.